-We will keep a record of which staff and volunteers are on site each day, and that appropriate checks have been carried out for them.
+(a) We will keep a record of which staff and volunteers are on site each day, and that appropriate checks have been carried out for them.

-We will continue to keep our single central record up to date.
-Child Protection and Safeguarding (2021-2022) We will use the single central record to log:

-Everyone working or volunteering in our school each day, including staff 'on loan'

-Details of any risk assessments carried out on staff and volunteers on loan from elsewhere
+- (b) We will keep the Single Central Register up to date. - (c) We will use the s Single Central Register to log: - all who work or volunteer in school each day, including staff 'on loan', and - details of any risk assessments carried out on staff and volunteers on loan from elsewhere